 - Superior business performance

-The vision statement directs business development toward leadership in sustainability, despite the strong competitive pressure shown in the Porter’s Five Forces analysis of Unilever.
+The vision statement directs business development toward leadership in sustainability, despite the strong competitive pressure shown in the Five Forces analysis of Unilever.
 To achieve its corporate vision, the company addresses the competitive threats of consumer goods firms, such as Procter & Gamble, Nestlé, Johnson & Johnson, and General Mills, as well as PepsiCo, Coca-Cola, and Red Bull.
-Unilever’s BRU coffee also competes with instant or home-brew coffee products from food and beverage firms, like Starbucks, McDonald’s, and Dunkin’.
 The corporate vision statement also emphasizes purpose and future-fitness, which are qualities that relate to Unilever’s organizational culture or corporate culture.
 For example, the purpose-led and future-fit business model specified in the vision statement enables the consumer goods company’s growth culture.
-Moreover, even though Unilever’s corporate vision puts emphasis on sustainability, it also requires superior business performance.
+Moreover, even though Unilever’s vision statement puts emphasis on sustainability, it also requires superior business performance.
 The company must achieve sustainability, as well as the financial soundness of its operations in the consumer goods industry.
 Unilever’s generic strategy for competitive advantage and strategies for intensive growth facilitate this business performance superiority that the corporate vision statement requires.
-The consumer goods corporation continues its multinational business development toward the attainment of this corporate vision.
+The consumer goods corporation continues its multinational business development toward the attainment of this vision statement.

 Additional Considerations – Unilever’s Corporate Mission, Corporate Vision, Business Purpose